booksaw/Engine2D/README.md

+NOTE this project has been discontinued, this is due to poor planning on my part as I rushed into the project without properly researching before development started.
+About 90% of the code would have to be deleted and completely remade using the improved systems.
+So instead of continuing this project, I am going to restart with a better plan for development under the repository, BetterEngine.
+This will be linked here once it is created.

 # Engine2D

 A project to create a 2D Game Engine.
 This project includes a game creation screen along with a level editor, to allow you to create 2D games without much of a need for code.